Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 12 Januari 2025 15.27.51 UTC
+- WIB: Minggu, 12 Januari 2025 16.23.05 UTC
-- WITA: Minggu, 12 Januari 2025 16.27.51 UTC
+- WITA: Minggu, 12 Januari 2025 17.23.05 UTC
-- WIT: Minggu, 12 Januari 2025 17.27.51 UTC
+- WIT: Minggu, 12 Januari 2025 18.23.05 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

 Kategori: inspirational